 Why Cryptozoology Creatures Sightings Increase

-Since 2015 we see an increase in the reports of mysterious phenomena.
-This increase corresponds the rise in stress.
+Since 2015, we see an increase in the reports of mysterious phenomena.
+This increase corresponds to the rise in stress.
 Two main factors are at the root of this distress, COVID-19 and social conflict.
 The political turmoil of the US affects not only the US, but the world.

 Gossip spreads quickly today.
 Talk shows spread gossip to drive ratings.
 Outrageous and unsubstantiated claims increase their reach and they can charge more for advertising.
 So, propaganda, misinformation and gossip make them a lot of money.